CTF-handbooks/map-maker-handbook/HANDBOOK.md

   ![image](https://github.com/CTF-handbooks/map-maker-handbook/assets/88883098/b57294e1-b6f1-4a5d-aeb7-40408c5c580d)

-* Follow the instructions given to you in chat and select the area your map is in, just like how you would select the area in WorldEdit.
+* Follow the instructions given to you in chat and select the area your map is in, just like how you would select the area with WorldEdit.
 You can either punch a node to select or stand at where you want to select and run the following command:
   ```
   /ctf_map here
   ```